micro-manager/micro-manager.github.io/_pages/Setup_UTSW_SD.md

     needed many lines commented out.
 If there was a backup one could use the "none" configuration to start and then diagnose the problem with the offending hardware setup (e.g. by loading it one at a time).
--   Learned that one has to put the `media/MMStartup.bsh` startup script in the µManager root folder.
+-   Learned that one has to put the `MMStartup.bsh` startup script in the µManager root folder.
 First instinct was to put it in the "scripts" folder, which didn't work.
 -   `exec()` command in Beanshell startup script was useful in fixing